ctoogood/johndory/src/content/features/butteries/butteries.md

 It is said that butteries were created for those in the fishing industry.
 The high fat content was a great source of energy and the buttery does not become stale quickly - ideal for long trips at sea.

-A butteries recipe can be found [here](https://www.bbc.co.uk/food/recipes/aberdeenbutteriesrow_92370) or you can but them online or in many bakeries in NE Scotland.
+A butteries recipe can be found [here](https://www.bbc.co.uk/food/recipes/aberdeenbutteriesrow_92370).
+You can also buy them online or in many bakeries in NE Scotland.

 ```grid|2